sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 - **IT Strategy team**
   - Setup and maintain GCexchange group
-  - Assis with uploading documents
+  - Assist with uploading documents
   - Onboard other departments
 - **Pillars** (provide documents to share)
   - Technical Architecture